 The victim's fear must be reasonable—the reaction that any reasonable person would have in the same situation.
 For example, binding someone with duct tape, wrapping him in a rug, and driving to a secluded bridge would most likely cause fear of serious injury or death in a reasonable person.
 In contrast, striking someone with a neon-yellow foam sword would not be aggravated assault, as a reasonable person would probably not fear serious injury or death from such an action.

-Aggravated assault, a felony in Montana, is punishable by a term in the state prison of up to 20 years, and a fine of up to $50,000.
+Aggravated assault, a felony in Montana, is punishable by a term in the state prison of up to 20 years, a fine of up to $50,000, or both.
 The sentencing judge may not sentence an offender to pay a fine unless the offender is or will be able to pay the fine.